bigandy/postcss-rows/README.md

 # postcss-rows
 [PostCSS]: https://github.com/postcss/postcss

-A [PostCSS] plugin to create a custom vertical rhythm unit from the base font-size and line-height.
+A [PostCSS] plugin using the rows unit to represent vertical spacing from a design document.

 ## Examples